 People are genuinely kind, and it is effortless to interact with them.
 They made everything they could to help me and make me feel at home.

 I felt there very welcomed as part of their community, and I have never faced any problem as a foreigner.

 How to overcome culture shock while moving to the United States?

 When I moved to Chicago, I had tons of small cultural shocks.

 I was scared of the American use of chemicals and hormones to feed animals.
 To overcome my fear of eating unhealthy food, I changed my shopping habits and started to transform my life into an organic one.

 The second biggest shock regarded friendship.
-Contrary to Italian people, Americans tent to move many times in their lives and to stay less attached to people.
+Contrary to Italian people, Americans tend to move many times in their lives and to stay less attached to people.
 Italian people are lead to a less nomadic life that brings them to stay connected to the same social group for their entire life!

 What do you like about Chicago?